gkjohnson/threejs-sandbox/custom-mipmap-generation/README.md

 constructor( logic : string )
 ```

 Takes a block of code to generate the next mip level.
 Must set the `gl_FragColor`.
-An row major array of the parent sibling values is available in the `samples` variable.
-The number of samples, pixel width, and pixel height are available in SAMPLES, HEIGHT, and WIDTH defines.
+An row major array of the parent sample values is available in the `samples` variable and weights in the `weights` variable.
+The number of samples, pixel width, and pixel height are available in `SAMPLES`, `HEIGHT`, and `WIDTH` defines.

 ### .update
 ```js